slgrobotics/jetson_nano_b01/README.md

 - the --rm argument is replaced with --restart unless-stopped
 - parts related to X11 are removed
 - the entry point is set to start the server
+- note the `sleep 60` at the entry point - the delay is needed for the camera pipeline to activate.

 Once started, the container will survive reboots: it will be automatically restarted after a reboot without additional interaction.
 ```